-That said, there are tons of super helpful ingredients that can improve your skin’s texture.
+There are tons of super helpful ingredients that can improve your skin’s texture.
 Look for shower scrubs, lotions, and other products with the following ingredients:

 The smallest of the AHAs, Glycolic Acid is considered the most effective at breaking up rough, dry skin cells, regenerating collagen, thickening the epidermis, and evening skin tone.

 This AHA is awesome at dissolving keratin to improve skin texture, firmness, and smoothness.

 You can find both Glycolic Acid and Lactic Acid in SLMD's Body Smoothing System.